Bezik1/HistHack/README.md

 Project finished!

 ## :movie_camera: Raycaster
-Raycaster is the way to project 2 dimensionals graphic into 3 dimensional space. \
+Raycaster is a way to project 2 dimensionals graphic into 3 dimensional space. \
 We based our algorithm on original type from "DOOM", game from 1993.